 The Mesh Peering Close frame shall contain the following:

-In the Mesh Configuration element, the Mesh Peering Protocol Identifier shall be set to 0 “Mesh Peering Management Protocol.”
+The Mesh Peering Protocol Identifier in the Mesh Configuration element shall be set to 0 “Mesh Peering Management Protocol.”

 Mesh ID shall be set to the same value as in the mesh STA’s mesh profile.

-Mesh Peering Management element shall contain the Local Link ID field, which shall be set according to the local state of localLinkID.
-If the mesh STA has local state of peerLinkID, the mesh STA shall include Peer link ID field in the Mesh Peering Management element and the value shall be set according to the local state of peerLinkID.
+Mesh Peering Management element shall contain the Local Link ID field, set to the localLinkID.
+If the mesh STA instance has a peerLinkID, the mesh STA shall include the Peer link ID field in the Mesh Peering Management element and set it to peerLinkID.

 Reason code shall be set to the value that specifies the reason to close the mesh peering instance.
 See 7.3.1.7 (Reason Code field).